 Today Shugborough is the UK's only Complete Working Historic Estate and a world class visitor attraction.
 Over a quarter of a million people visit the restored working environments on the estate including working kitchens, dairy, water mill, brewhouse and Farm all manned by historic costumed guides.

-Please visit the website below for details about the activities that take place, opening times and ticket prices.
+Please visit our website below for details about the activities that take place, opening times and ticket prices.